-“Using bold colors and strong lines, I create larger-than-life contemporary paintings that ignite a love affair between Photorealism and Pop Art.”
+“Using bold colors and strong lines, I create larger-than-life contemporary realism paintings that ignite a love affair between Photorealism and Pop Art.”

 Born in Richmond, Virginia during the 1960s, Sharon Guyton Lalik was surrounded with pop culture.
 Advertisements were running full throttle on television screens, in magazines, and on enormous billboards.
 Sensationalized products in all their glitz and glamour were on display.
-Experiencing summers on Virginia Beach’s ad covered boardwalk during her early teenage years, Lalik fantasized about creating the artwork that adorned these venues.
+Experiencing summers on Virginia Beach’s ad covered boardwalk during her early teenage years, Sharon fantasized about creating the artwork that adorned these venues.
 Soon after, drawing consumer culture icons became her favorite pastime.

 For over 25 years, Sharon Guyton Lalik has been a professional artist.
 She is a long standing member of the prestigious International Guild of Realism.
 Her work has been chosen for the Illusion of Reality Museum Tour and Masterworks Museum Tour.
 Her artwork have been collected by art lovers around the world.
 Her paintings have been exhibited in museums and upscale galleries all over the United States.